ABF Analytics and Metrics

 Constant Prepayment Rate (CPR)

-CPR measures the annualized rate at which borrowers prepay principal ahead of schedule.
+CPR measures the annualised rate at which borrowers prepay principal ahead of schedule.
 It's derived from the Single Monthly Mortality (SMM).

 SMM = (Scheduled Balance − Actual Balance − Defaults) ÷ Scheduled Balance